h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

     .. tab-container:: Python
         :title: Python

-        Both cluster and client deployment mode of Kubernetes are supported.
+        Both cluster and client deployment modes of Kubernetes are supported.

         **To submit Python job in a cluster mode, run:**